 Commodities are, inter alia, subject to the following risks:

-Counterparty risk: If the issuer of a commodity derivative is partially or in total unable or fails to honour its obligations from the derivatives contract, the investment may suffer a corresponding loss.
+Counterparty risk: If the issuer of a commodity derivative is partially or completely unable to honour its obligations from the derivatives contract, the investment may suffer a corresponding loss.

-Investments denominated in a foreign currency are a possibility to diversify your portfolio.
+Investments denominated in a foreign currency are a way to diversify your portfolio.
 In addition, investments in all other asset classes might be associated with foreign currency risks.

 Investments in foreign currency are, inter alia, subject to the following risks: